JagersEgo/SAIM/README.md

 ## Features:

+### Performant

+Startup time, frame timing, and latency, are high priorities for me so you can run SAIM with other games running, so far on my (average) system I measure >1 second startup, 2000 fps with steady frame times

+The goal of this isn't really for 2000 fps standalone, although that is a plus.
+It's mainly so it can live while another game is hogging CPU and GPU resources while remaining playable

 ### All config through `.ini` files

 I always hated running through settings menus, so all config is done in `.ini` files stored next to the binary.
-I perfer this system for making settings easier to inspect, edit, back up and share
+I chose this system for making settings easier to inspect, edit, back up and share

 #### Config explained

-The main config files are:
+The config files are:

 `config.ini` - The core game configuration